WoW Glider DMCA case partially reversed, and 6th Circuit finds a right to privacy in e-mails.

 Level3’s Net Neutrality Dispute

-Comments Off Posted in: Podcast on December 6, 2010
+Comments Off on Episode 79: A Very SCOTUS Chanukah Posted in: Podcast on December 6, 2010

 Remember Mr. and Mrs. Boring?
 The Pennsylvanian couple making headlines? … no?

 In 2008, they found out that Google Street View allowed users to see into their property from a private drive next to their home.
 In response, they sued Google for invasion of privacy and trespass.
 This week, they’re back in the news again.

 For the last two and half years, the case has crawled through the legal system.
 In February 2009, the District Court for the Western District of Pennsylvania granted a 12(b)(6) motion to dismiss in favor of Google (read the order here), for failure to state a claim.
 The Boring’s invasion of privacy claims were rather dubious from the start.
 A plaintiff generally needs to establish that the invasive act caused “mental shame, suffering, or humiliation” that a person of “ordinary sensibilities” would have suffered in the same instance.
 Without this, a mere photograph of a residential structure, even when taken from private property, without any visible persons, is not likely to pass the threshold motion to dismiss stage of a lawsuit.